Transfer Your Company to Wyoming

 File Documents in Wyoming: Once your paperwork is done, and you are ready to go, you can then send it to the Wyoming Secretary of State.
 Include the $100 filing fee.
 Make the checks and money orders payable to the Wyoming Secretary of State.

 – Wyoming Articles of Continuance along with Signed Registered Agent Consent Form

 – Certified Copy of Your Formation Document From Your Home State

 – Unfiled Copy of Articles of Dissolution From Your Home State

-When all your paperwork gets approved by the Wyoming Secretary of State, it will then send you a confirmation.
+When all your paperwork gets approved by the Wyoming Secretary of State, it will then receive a confirmation.

-- File Dissolution Documents in Your Home State: After receiving the confirmation that your dissolution documents have been accepted in Wyoming, then it is the right time to file your dissolution paperwork in your home state and pay any fees associated with it.
+- File Dissolution Documents in Your Home State: After receiving the confirmation that your dissolution documents have been accepted in Wyoming, it is now the right time to file your dissolution paperwork in your home state and pay any fees associated with it.
 Dissolution procedures and fees vary from state to state.
-You can consult a professional and ask your state’s dissolution procedures and fees.
+You can consult a professional and ask them about your state’s dissolution procedures and fees.

 Why move out of Nevada?

 It is much cheaper in the first year to move your corporation or LLC from Nevada to Wyoming.
 Yes, it’s true!
 Also, after the first year, you save at least $300 every year by simply moving your company to Wyoming.
 Wyoming is very pro-business and has not raised its fees like Nevada, and other states to cover budget deficits.
 You have to file a tax return with Nevada, even if you are under the gross receipts tax limit.
 This is going to provide Nevada with inside information about your company.
 Wyoming does not ask for this information.
 Your minimum State fee to Nevada for a corporation will be at least $650.
 If you move to a Wyoming corporation, in most cases this fee would be $50.
 You are required to list owners with Nevada.
 Wyoming does not ask you to do this.